skillrepos/rag/labs.md

 ```
 ![running lab1 file](./images/rag09.png?raw=true "running lab1 file")

-7. This will take several minutes to run.
+8. This will take several minutes to run.
 When it's done, you'll be able to see a rather large amount of output about the benefits of python.
+(While this is running, you can go ahead and proceed with steps 9-11.)

 ![lab output 1](./images/rag10.png?raw=true "lab output 1")

-8. Now, let's create a copy of the program that adds context from a local *knowledge base*.
+9. Now, let's create a copy of the program that adds context from a local *knowledge base*.
 For purposes of keeping things simple and quick, we have a local file that we'll use for the additional context.
 The file name is *data/kb.txt*.
 Open the file either by clicking on [**data/kb.txt**](./data/kb.txt) or by entering the command below in the codespace's terminal.

 ```
 code ../data/kb.txt
 ```

-9. Now let's update the python file to pass the context from the file.
+10. Now let's update the python file to pass the context from the file.
 Switch back to the *lab1.py* file.
 First, after the imports, add the code below to read in the data file.

 ```
 # Read the text from the file